Wang Xiji: Space launch vehicle and recoverable satellites

 In the 1960s, Wang proposed the design for the Long March 1, China's first space launch vehicle, which launched China's first satellite, the Dong Fang Hong I, in 1970.
 He subsequently led the design of China's first recoverable satellite, the Jian Bing 1.
 After an initial failure in 1974, it was successfully launched in 1975, making China the third country in the world to launch a recoverable satellite.
 Wang's recoverable satellites achieved a higher success rate than the Corona (Discoverer) program of the United States and the Zenit series of the Soviet Union.

 Crewed spacecraft

 In the late 1960s, Wang proposed the Shuguang project for crewed spacecraft.
-Although initially approved by Mao Zedong, it was later cancelled in 1973 due to shortage of funds.
+Although initially approved by Mao Zedong, it was later cancelled in 1973 due to a shortage of funds.
 When China restarted the Shenzhou program in 1992, Wang served as a senior supervisor of the project, which succeeded in putting the first Chinese astronaut into orbit in 2003.